Guide to permits and licensing in Singapore

 To illustrate some of the requirements for a fund manager, base capital required would be S$250,000 and the minimum personnel requirements are as follows:

-Even though there are many additional areas of business that require licensing before you can start business, the licensing procedure in Singapore has been made simple and easy.
+Even though there are many additional areas of business that require licensing before you can start a business, the business licensing application procedure in Singapore has been made simple and easy.
 If you meet the necessary requirements and submit the needed documentations, there is hardly any reason for your license to get rejected.
+While some of the issues regarding business licenses and permits can be handled on your own, it is usually a good idea to engage a corporate service provider to help you and save you time.
+Our specialists at Sleek will give you our best efforts!

-Are you ready to start the year with a new business venture?
+Are you ready to start your business but still have some questions?
 We are here to help you with incorporation!
-At Sleek we help people everyday to set up their businesses in Singapore.
-Talk to us for practical advice if you have any questions about incorporation here.
+At Sleek we provide company incorporation services and other supporting services to help people set up their businesses in Singapore on a daily basis.
+Feel free to contact us here if you have any further queries you would like us to assist with.